The Face Foundation - Houston, TX

 ABOUT THE FACE FOUNDATION

 In 1995, Houston facial plastic surgeon, Russell W. H. Kridel, MD, established The Face Foundation charitable program.
-The Face Foundation provides surgical care at no fee to financially disadvantaged individuals who are survivors of domestic violence and need to receive restorative or reconstructive facial plastic surgery, especially battered women and children.
+Through the Face Foundation, Dr. Kridel and Dr. Delaney provide surgical care at no fee to financially disadvantaged individuals who are survivors of domestic violence and need to receive restorative or reconstructive facial plastic surgery, especially battered women and children.

 Sadly, the results of head and neck injuries can be a daily reminder to survivors of domestic violence.
 Having witnessed the traumatic and disfiguring head and neck injuries of countless victims of domestic violence throughout his career, Dr. Kridel wanted to provide an avenue for survivors without the financial means to obtain quality facial plastic surgery assistance to help them regain a sense of inner and outer beauty.